 "After 50 years as a pack-a-day smoker, I haven't smoked since 2:30 p.m. on August 18, 2018.
 My friends and family are shocked.
 Frankly, so am I. For those hopelessly hooked, Rita's Smokefree123 program is truly a lifesaver."

 August 18, 2018 at 2:30 in the afternoon.
-That's the exact moment Vicki had her last cigarette.
-She's been smoke-free ever since.
+That's the exact moment Vicki had her last cigarette, and she's been smoke-free ever since.

 And Vicki isn't an outlier.
-Liliana Matturro smoked for 60 years before she found Smokefree123.
-She's 77 now and hasn't touched a cigarette since.
+Liliana Matturro smoked for 60 years before she found Smokefree123, and at 77 she still hasn't touched a cigarette since.
 Kimberly George started smoking at age 12 and was a prisoner of cigarettes for 48 years before she finally quit.
 Leo C. smoked for 30 years and wrote afterward that the program was "worth every penny."
 Cindy P. smoked 20 to 25 cigarettes a day for 38 years before quitting through Smokefree123.

 The Method: How Smokefree123 Works